Deborah Read: Marriages

-Despite his previous intention to remain in London, Franklin returned to Philadelphia in October 1727.
+Despite his intention to remain in London, Franklin returned to Philadelphia in October 1727.
 He and Read eventually resumed their relationship and decided to marry.
-While Read considered her marriage to her first husband to be over, she was not able to legally remarry.
+While Read considered her marriage to her first husband to be over, she could not legally remarry.
 At that time, the law in the Province of Pennsylvania would not grant a divorce on the grounds of desertion; nor could Read claim to be a widow, as there was no proof that Rogers was dead.
-If Rogers returned after Read legally married Franklin, she faced a charge of bigamy which carried the penalty of thirty-nine lashings on the bare back and life imprisonment with hard labor.
+If Rogers returned after Read legally married Franklin, she faced a charge of bigamy which carried the penalty of thirty-nine lashes on the bare back and life imprisonment with hard labor.

 To avoid any legal issues, Read and Franklin decided upon a common-law marriage.
 On September 1, 1730, the couple held a ceremony for friends and family in which they announced they would live as husband and wife.
 They had two children together: Francis Folger "Franky" (born 1732), who died of smallpox in 1736 at the age of four, and Sarah "Sally" (born 1743).
-Read also helped to raise Franklin's illegitimate son William, whose mother's identity is still unknown.
+Read also helped to raise Franklin's illegitimate son William, whose mother's identity remains unknown.